 We manufacture our tyres at our four manufacturing facilities in India, located in Oragadam, near Chennai, Tamil Nadu, Limda, Gujarat, Perambra, Kerala, and Kalamassery, Kerala.
 We currently outsource the manufacturing of two wheeler tyres, which we sell under the "Apollo" brand.
 From time to time, to meet temporary increases in demand, we also source a small number of front-balancing tyres for tractors from third parties, which we sell under the "Apollo" brand.
-The tractor from third parties for use in small commercial vehicles.
+We also procure a small number of tyres from third parties for use in small commercial vehicles.